Graduate Offer Holder Hub

 -

-International students, including EU students who have settled or pre-settled status, need to apply for a visa to study in the UK.
+International students need to apply for a visa to study in the UK.
 Your academic department is your main contact for issues relating to visas and you should direct all enquiries to them in the first instance.
 Detailed information and guidance can be found on the University’s Visa and Immigration pages.

 -